What’s the Difference Between Silk and Satin?

 - Premium shine and soft texture - Silk is naturally secreted by silkworms and contains sericin and fibroin proteins.
 Think of the sericin as a glue that coats the fibroin filaments to mold the cocoon into shape.
 As the silk is degummed (remember the silk weaving process earlier?), the sericin is removed and leaves the silk with the soft buttery feel we all love.

-- Quick drying - Silk is best washed by hand or gently machined washed.
-We know that now, thanks to this blog post!
+- Quick drying - One of the FAQs new silk owners ask is how often should you wash silk pillowcases.
+Silk is best washed by hand or gently machine washed.
 Sure, it requires extra steps with maintenance, but what silk adds to the process makes up for its fast drying quality.
 You don’t even have to toss it into the dryer (..and you’re not supposed to anyway 🧐).
 Hang it to dry, away from direct sun, and voilá!
 It will dry up in time for bedtime.

 - Temperature-regulating - You only need to wear silk once to vouch for its amazing temperature-regulating quality.
 When it’s cold, it keeps you warm.
 When it’s warm, it keeps you cool.
 This makes it an excellent choice for sleepwear because you know you’ll be knocked out in its cozy, buttery goodness.